xalaida/laravel-geonames/README.md

 - [ ] fix tests
 - [ ] use ukraine fixtures
 - [ ] set up directory cleaner to skip `.gitignore` file
+- [ ] consider adding generics to geonames source class that allow to build seeders more easily